sgerogia/anagrams/README.md

 This means that the total complexity of this approach is O(N(x + xlogx)) -> O(Nxlogx).

 This was chosen to be implemented as not having the restrictions of the hash-based solution.

+However, the downside of this approach is collecting the anagrams;
+a simple iteration of the trie is worst case (O(X^26)).
+This could be improved by maintaining at runtime a separate collection of trie nodes with anagrams.